Costa Rica Semester Abroad - Credit and Courses

 Spanish - 6 credits

 Spanish classes at the beginning, intermediate and advanced levels offered through a highly respected Costa Rican language school.
+Additional Spanish language and literature classes are available for students who are already proficient in Spanish.

 Introduction to Holistic Mission in Costa Rica - 3 units